kinnala/run-elmer/readme.md

 - Run Elmer FEM (inside a container) from Python
 - Requires a working Docker and docker-py installations
-- In future: support using local Elmer FEM installation
+- In future: support using noncontainerized Elmer FEM binary

 ## Installation